OiMickBoi/Algorithm-Visualizer/Journal.md

 put should have been doing array.push([...newArray]) the spread operator will make a copy while the original just makes a pointer

+## 4:36 pm
+ok now need to make a input box. so the user inserts their array, and the program is run based off that.